IvanHerreraCasas/flutter_planner/README.md

 This application is been developed in my free time for personal use, some future features that will be added are

-- Settings page for custom theme and user configuration.
+- Categories for activities and routines, and charts for the user's stats.
-- Projects or tasks page.
+- dart_frog backend alternative.

 ---